jmiano/MTLSys/README.md

 * From `repo_team14`, change directory to the `examples/models` directory: `cd examples/models`
 * Run the command: `gdown "https://drive.google.com/uc?id=1pG_6ncWFn8Gy4pIaz4Q4EE6JbGmD6RkM"`
 * Unzip the model-variants.zip file
+* If prompted to replace existing files, yes allow the files to be replaced

 #### Model Variant Generation
 To run the example of the MTL model variant generation on a small sample dataset -